The class A amplifier circuit type discussed in this post is suitable for tiny speakers or headphones.

 The function of capacitor C3 is to decouple resistor R3 which is the emitter load for Q2.

-Resistor R2 is used to calculate the base bias for Q1 from the emitter of Q2.
+Resistor R2 serves to calculate the base bias for Q1 based on the emitter of Q2.

 Formulas: